Student Petitions to the Subcommittee on Academic Standards

 - to be sure that your petition and all responses are submitted via email to the Subcommittee by the deadline stated below for the current semester.

-The Subcommittee will meet on Fridays in fall 2017.
-The deadline to submit petitions and all supporting documentation for those meetings is noon on the Monday prior to the Friday meeting.
+The Subcommittee will meet on Mondays in spring 2018.
+The deadline to submit petitions and all supporting documentation for those meetings is noon on the Tuesday prior to the Monday meeting.
 You will be informed by letter/email from Damon Yarnell, Dean of Academic Advising, of the Subcommittee's decision as soon as possible after the meeting.

 Readmission of Students not in good academic standing.
 The subcommittee reviews the readmission application materials for all students whose gpa was below the minimum for their class (1.75 for first-year students; 2.00 for all others) at the time they left the college and determine if they will be permitted to return.
 The student's advisor at the time of the withdrawal will be asked to comment on the student's readmission application.
 The student will submit the information as required on the Application for Readmission.
 The advisor may send an email to firstname.lastname@example.org with his or her comments (i.e., there is no form for the advisor to complete).
 The Subcommittee recognizes that often the advisor has not had contact with the student and cannot offer any timely and relevant information.
 Therefore, the review of an Application for Readmission does not require the advisor's response.